avfallon/MilkCrate/README.md

-# Recipe-Database_Project
+# Recipe Database Project
-Side project to create a personal recipe database in Python while learning Kivy and MySQL
+Python app for personal recipe aggregation and indexing

+Pre-requisites:
+Python 3.x
+Mysql

+To Run:
+Clone the project, navigate to the project folder in the terminal, and run `python3 Controller.py`